babel/website/docs/plugin-transform-typescript.md

 Even when JSX parsing is not enabled, this option disallows using syntax that would be ambiguous with JSX (`<X> y` type assertions and `<X>() => {}` type arguments).
 It matches the `tsc` behavior when parsing `.mts` and `.mjs` files.

+### `dts`

+`boolean`, defaults to `false`

+Added in: `v7.20.0`

+This option will enable parsing within a TypeScript ambient context, where certain syntax have different rules (like `.d.ts` files and inside `declare module` blocks).
+Please see [Official Handbook](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) and [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/type-system/intro) for more information about ambient contexts.

 ### `isTSX`

 `boolean`, defaults to `false`